jon-heard/obsidian-inline-scripts/README.md

 ### 0.13.0
 - Add ability to run external applications through the "runExternal" function (not available through mobile).
+- bug fix: erroring on a shortcut _after_ it has called getExpansion produces an "uncaught" error, rather than the proper, useful error.

 ### 0.12.1
 - bug fix: minor: settings ui: format example misaligned